 By 1957 Britten’s success, and that of the Aldeburgh Festival, had made him so famous that he felt he needed more privacy than was possible at Crag House.
 For a few years he and Pears had been friends with the artist and Aldeburgh Music Club member Mary Potter, and often played tennis in the large garden of her home, The Red House.
 When the opportunity arose to exchange homes with Mary Potter, who wanted to downsize, Britten traded the busy seafront for the seclusion of Golf Lane, a private road on the outskirts of Aldeburgh.

-The Gallery was built in the 1990s over Britten’s open-air swimming pool, which is still beneath the floor.
-The Gallery now holds both permanent and temporary exhibitions, which draw on the amazing collections at The Red House to introduce Britten and his music.
+The gallery was built in the 1990s over Britten’s open-air swimming pool, which is still beneath the floor.
+It now holds both main and annual exhibitions, which draw on the amazing collections at The Red House to introduce Britten and his music.

-Suitable for all ages, there is an audio guide to accompany the exhibition, a dress up area for children and an interactive screen exploring one of Britten’s greatest works, the War Requiem: http://www.warrequiem.org/
+Suitable for all ages, there is an audio guide to accompany both exhibitions, a Noye’s Fludde dress up area, Peter Grimes hut exploring Britten’s most celebrated opera, and a section on one of Britten’s greatest works, War Requiem.

 The Red House

-Visit the room where Britten wrote such masterpieces as the War Requiem.
+The room where Britten wrote masterpieces such as Noye’s Fludde, A Midsummer Night’s Dream and War Requiem.
 His desk, piano and other original items have been put back into the elegant first-floor room created for him out of a former hayloft next to the main house.
 As he wrote to a friend in 1959, ‘I’ve made myself a nice remote studio where I can bang away to my heart’s content.’

 Britten and Pears entertained guests, cultivated vegetables, and even played croquet and tennis in their much-cherished gardens.
 There were many important social occasions which took place here, such as the celebration of Britten’s life peerage in 1976.
 In the summer months we welcome visitors to bring a picnic or enjoy a spot of croquet on the croquet lawn where Britten and Pears played.

-In June 2013, to mark Britten’s centenary, a new home for the composer’s uniquely comprehensive archive opened in the grounds of The Red House.
+In June 2013, to mark Britten’s centenary, a new home for the composer’s uniquely comprehensive collection opened in the grounds of The Red House.